Thioctic acid: what it is and how it can help brighten and tighten mature skin

 - Firm and tighten the facial dermis with a ‘lifting’ effect

-- The ‘lifting’ effect increases the muscle tone and promotes tensile capacity.
+- The ‘lifting’ effect increases the muscle tone and favors tensile capacity.

 It is a perfect combination for all those who need extra hydration on their faces.
 In addition to this cream, there are other products with thioctic acid that experts recommend, we will tell you what they are.